Graduate Research Facilities

 Apache Point Observatory (APO) is located in the mountains of south-central New Mexico and is operated by New Mexico State University.
 The observatory is a major astronomical research facility that is home to four telescopes.
 The largest is a fully equipped 3.5-meter telescope that can be used for optical and infrared imaging, photometry, and spectroscopy.
 Apache Point Observatory is also the site of the Sloan Digital Sky Survey 2.5-meter telescope, which is running several different wide-field surveys touching on many facets of astronomy.
 NMSU owns and operates a 1-meter telescope at APO for wide field imaging.
 There is also a 0.5-meter telescope at the site.

 Apache Point Observatory is owned by the Astrophysical Research Consortium (ARC).
 The consortium members include: New Mexico State University, the University of Colorado, the University of Virginia, the University of Washington, Georgia State University and Johns Hopkins University.
-NMSU manages and operated the observatory for the ARC consortium.
+NMSU manages and operates the observatory for the ARC consortium.
 Astronomy faculty and graduate students use the facility for various research projects.
 For further information, e-mail email@example.com.

 Arts and Sciences Research Center